 Now, let’s talk about the end.
 The sales cycle terminates only when your company discontinues its relations with a client.
 For some products and services, there’s a situation when it lasts for years.
 So, it’s often up to your company to build steady relations with your buyer.

-However, our key point here is that sales cycle lasts past the closed deal.
-It means you need an account manager (or Cutomer Success Manager, as we call them) to make sure your client is happy with the purchase.
+However, our key point here is that the sales cycle lasts past the closed deal.
+It means you need an account manager (or customer success manager, as we call them) to make sure your client is happy with the purchase.
 In this case, you can get recurring revenue in the long run.